LordPoneymor/GPP_Research/README.md

-# Group formations and movement
+# GROUP FORMATIONS AND MOVEMENT

   # Description and goal

 The goal of this project is to apply the seek steering behavior to a group of agents.